gsong-archive/es6-jspm-gulp-starter/README.md

 Run `gulp dist` to build the app for distribution in the `/dist` folder.

+## Hint

+Use [gulper][] if you want to automatically reload the Gulp runtime whenever you change Gulp task files.
+This is especially nice if you're customizing the task files to fit your own workflow.
+Otherwise you would have to constantly restart gulp.

 ## Contributing

 1. Pick something from [TODO][] to work on.